Contact Mode Guided Motion Planning for Quasidynamic Dexterous Manipulation in 3D: The CMGMP Algorithm

 \subsection{Extend for Every CS Mode and Filter SS Modes}

-For every $q_{\mathrm{near}}$, we extend all its CS modes.
 A CS mode indicates a transition between two contact states.
-By extending all CS modes, the planner generates the motions from the current contact state to all the next contact states.
+For every $q_{\mathrm{near}}$, we extend all its CS modes, so that the planner can explore all the next contact states from the current contact state.
+For each CS mode, we don't need to explore all its SS modes.
+The SS modes are approximations to the infinite number of sliding directions and polyhedral friction cones.
+We only need to select the SS mode in the best approximation cone for a desired object motion.
+In addition, to find solutions that lie in the lowest-dimensional space for a CS mode, such as an object pivoting around two sticking contacts, we also extend the all-sticking SS mode for each CS mode.

-We filter out most of the SS modes of a CS mode by selecting the best SS mode that has the smallest cost.
+We select the best SS mode that has the smallest cost.
 In the function \textsc{best-ss-mode}, for every SS mode, a quadratic programming is solved to get the closest velocity to the goal velocity under the contact mode velocity constraints (Equation \ref{eqn:optvel}).
 In practice, for the cost function in Equation \ref{eqn:optvel}, we assign a weight for angular velocity, often the same as $w_a$ in the SE(3) metric in Equation \ref{eqn:se3metric}, so that the cost function becomes:

-where $v^o{(v)}$ is the translational velocity and $v^o{(\omega)}$ is the angular velocity.
-The SS modes are approximations to the infinite number of sliding directions and polyhedral friction cones.
-Solving for the best SS mode in advance is essentially finding the best local linearization area for any cost.
-In addition to the best SS mode, to find solutions that lie in the lowest-dimensional space, we also need to extend the all-sticking SS mode for each CS mode.